Zadigo/nuxt-ganalytics/README.md

 #### NuxtAnalytics

 Another way to trigger events is by using the `NuxtAnalytics` component.
-You can wrap elements in your template that will be then used to send an event by using the `sendTemplateEvent`.
-Associated with template event generators like `@click`, an event will be triggered when the element interracted with.
+You can wrap elements in your template that will be then used to send an event by using `sendTemplateEvent`.
+Associated with template event generators like `@click`, an event will be triggered when the element is interracted with.

 ```vue
 <template>